 When sharing your science-based net zero target, you should:

-If your targets haven't been validated by the SBTi yet, you could say something like: “Our organisation has set an emissions reduction target that is aligned with climate science.”
+If you reference 'net zero', audiences may assume alignment with SBTi, so clarify whether your targets have been validated.
+If not, you could say something like: "Our organisation has set an emissions reduction target that is aligned with climate science."

 To make your targets meaningful to a general audience, connect them to tangible actions.